 - Emergency contraceptive pills (EC) can be taken after unprotected sex to prevent pregnancy.

-- EC should be taken as soon as possible, but can be taken up to 5 days after sex.
+- Your partner should take EC as soon as possible, but can be taken up to five days after sex.

 - EC is not an abortion pill.
 It will not stop or harm an already established pregnancy.

 - You can get EC pills over the counter at a drugstore or family planning clinic at a reduced cost.